 As tempting as it may be to catch up on sleep during the weekend, you could do yourself a disservice in the long term, as it perpetuates an inconsistent sleep routine.
 As you begin to audit your sleep habits it will hopefully let you discover more about your sleep patterns and how to optimize your sleep to pave the way for a ‘better’ you.

-Sleep Regularity – Is there a magic number?
+Sleep Regularity – is there really a magic number of sleep hours?

 To work out what’s best for you, begin assessing your energy levels in the morning and evening.
 Are you more productive in the morning or in the evening?
 In essence are you a night owl or a morning lark?
 Figuring this out can help you work out the best sleep habits for you.

-If you find it difficult to figure out where to begin to incorporate more regular sleep to your routine, consider starting here:
+If you find it difficult to figure out where to begin to incorporate more regular sleep to your routine, consider starting with our 60 days of sleep calendar and consider:

 - Keep your wake-up time consistent – life comes in the way of some of our best intentions.
 You may decide to push your bedtime later to finish that looming project, however if you make yourself wake up every morning at the same time, sooner or later your body and mind will start feeling sleepy at a similar time in the evening, helping you to stick to your schedule and get to sleep sooner.